 First vs Third Party Lenses

-This makes them a tempting alternative for those who don't want to spend a week's salary on a camera lens.
+This makes them a tempting alternative for anyone who's not keen on spending a month's hard-earned salary on a DSLR lens.

 First and Third Party Defined